Debt Ratios for Home Lending

 Rent or mortgage history shows you manage a larger payment already.

-I have been able to obtain much higher ratios, depending on the loan program and compensating factors.
-So, do not take these figures as an absolute fact, but realize that this is even more reason to contact me!
+I have been able to obtain much higher back end ratios, depending on the loan program and compensating factors up to 50%.
+So, do not take these figures as an absolute fact, but realize that this is even more reason to contact me so I can see the whole picture!
+It's what you don't know that can bite you!

 Here's a little tip to help you with planning.
 Your monthly income spending formula should be as follows: